 • Effective, skilled learning environment management.

-2. Build an ongoing, holistic understanding of your pupils and their needs.
+2. Build an ongoing, holistic understanding of children/young people and their needs.

 • Know the needs and contexts of children and young people and their characteristics – not stereotyping or applying a label in a way which might have a negative impact on expectations or opportunities.